 Looking for grant funding?
 Have a look at the Funding Digest – https://rsonline.org.uk/funding-digest-september-2018

 Good News about the 95 Bus Service.
 The Parish Council are delighted that Cumbria County Council have managed to save most of the service in the Parish that was threatened with closure and provide a service to Talkin which has not had one in the past.
 However there are changes to the days the service will run; the route and times; and the fact it will (at the moment) only be term time.
-Please see attached timetable which is due to come into effect on 4th September 2018 – 18-09-04 TT Only.
+Please see attached timetable which came into effect on 4th September 2018 – 18-09-04 TT Only.

 Flood Advice – www.cumbria.gov.uk/emergencyplanning/supportingpages/floodingadvice.asp